How many times have you almost been killed?

 Most of the time, it was my own stupidity that led to the unfortunate incident.
 I try to learn from my mistakes and not get killed.
 You can’t take any more pictures if you’re dead.
 All National Geographic photographers have close calls, and most have gotten hurt or sick in the field.
 See the real story and the stats at The Photo Society.

-Show up when you’re supposed to, and ALWAYS send the prints that you promise to people.
-Learn what the rules of conduct are for the species you’ll be photographing, what a respectful distance is, what behavior to avoid, and what their “back off” signal is.
+Show up when you’re supposed to, and always send the prints that you promise to people.
+Learn what the rules of conduct are for the species you’ll be photographing, what a respectful distance is, what behaviors to avoid, and what their “back off” signals are.
 To get good photos of any animal, doing your homework is critical.
 The goal is to safely get good photos of your subject behaving normally, not showing aggression or running away from you.

 And even if you do your best, wildlife is still unpredictable.
-I’ve been charged by musk oxen and grizzly bears while on assignment, and either one of them could’ve very easily killed me.
+Musk oxen and grizzly bears have charged me while on assignment, and either one of them could’ve very easily killed me.
 But in reality, very few people are killed or wounded by wild animals.
 To give you some perspective, an average of 15-20 people die in the U.S. each year from domestic dog bites, while only one person per year is killed by a bear on the entire North American continent.